Best Rollers for Painting Furniture

 What Size of Roller to Use When Painting Furniture?

-Holding 4 in and 9 in rollers
+Holding 4 in and 9 in roll naps

 What Is the Best Paint for Furniture?

-If you are a beginner, I would choose a self-leveling paint like Sherwin Williams Emerald Urethane Trim Enamel or General Finishes Milk Paint.
+If you are a beginner, I would choose a self leveling paint like Sherwin Williams Emerald Urethane Trim Enamel or General Finishes Milk Paint.
+Read through this post to learn more about painting furniture with enamel paint.

 How to Get a Smooth Paint Finish with a Roller

-Get more tips on how to get a smooth finish here in our post about how to paint furniture without brush marks.
+Get more tips on how to get a smooth finish in our post about how to paint furniture without brush marks.

 Is it Better to Paint Furniture with a Brush or a Roller?

+However, if you use a brush, you will not necessarily need a roller, but it doesn’t get the job done as quickly as the roller.
 Both tools leave some sort of texture behind.
 Brush strokes can be seen when using a paintbrush, and little bumps or bubbles can be seen when using a roller.

+I invested in a sprayer because it creates the smoothest finish and, overall, it’s much faster.
 But it’s hard to use indoors.
-And you have to cover everything nearby with plastic, so you don’t get paint on everything.
+And you have to cover everything nearby with plastic, so you don’t get coating on everything.
+Here’s a great post on how to prevent overspray when painting furniture.

 closeup of a dresser with roller texture